NantelBiomechLab/DatasetManager.jl/docs/src/examples/datasets-examples.md

 !!! note

-    In this case, there are 2 files (technically in separate `DataSubset`s, although this is immaterial) that will match respective files in each `DataSubset` for the same trial.
+    In this case, there are 2 files that will match respective files in each `DataSubset` for the same trial.
 Suppose the first of attempt for this trial had an issue, and so it was repeated with a `'-02'` added after the trial name (eg `"…/Subject 01/_/park-norm-02.c3d"`).
-Without adding the files to `ignorefiles`, the second trial would match the same trial, and produce a `DuplicateSourceError` in each `DataSubset`.
+Without adding the files to `ignorefiles`, the two trials will appear identical (due to having the same conditions without anything, such as a trial number condition, to distinguish the two trials), and produce a `DuplicateSourceError`.
     ```julia-repl
     julia> parktrials = findtrials(parksubsets, parkconds; ignorefiles=[
         joinpath(genpath, "DFlow/Subject 01/park-norm.csv"),